ankitects/anki-manual/src/searching.md

 find cards in a top-level deck called "French", or its subdecks like "French::Words".
 It will not match subdecks with that name, such as "Languages::French".

 `deck:french::words`\
-find cards in the "french::words" subdeck.
+find cards in the "French::Words" subdeck.

 `deck:french -deck:french::*`\
 finds cards in "French", but not its subdecks.